fulldecent/freescout-sidebar-webhook/README.md

 }
 ```

-Your webhook server should respond with an HTML document that will be injected into the sidebar.
+Your webhook server shall respond with an HTML document that will be injected into the sidebar.
 The document should be a complete, well-formed HTML document like so:

 ```html
 <html>